Syracuse Art Galleries, Museums, Supplies & More

 • Jerry Rescue Monument at Clinton Square

 Clinton Square is the home of the Soldiers and Sailors Monument which was created back in 1910 by sculptor Cyrus Edwin Dallin and architect Clarence H. Blackall.
-Head to the campus and the College of Law to find The Struggle of Elemental Man which was made by Malvina Hoffman in 1936.

 Another cool thing to check out on campus is Young Abe Lincoln on Horseback which you can find at the College of Environmental Science and Forestry where it has been since the mid 70’s.
-And Clinton Square is also home to the Jerry Rescue Monument.

 Syracuse Art Classes